mets/METS-primer/Chapter-3.md

 indicating the steps required to "unpack" or transform the subsidiary files.
 This element is repeatable and might provide a link to a `<behavior>` in the `<behaviorSec>` that performs the transformation.

-#### Transform file -- attributes

-ID (*ID/O*): This attribute uniquely identifies the element within the METS document, and allows the element to be referenced unambiguously from another element or document via an IDREF or an XPTR.
-For more information on using ID attributes for internal and external linking see Chapter 4.

-TRANSFORMTYPE (*string/R*): Is used to indicate the type of transformation needed to render content of a file accessible.
-This may include unpacking a file into subsidiary files/streams.
-The controlled value constraints for this XML string include "decompression" and "decryption".
-Decompression is defined as the action of reversing data compression, i.e., the process of encoding information using fewer bits than an unencoded representation would use by means of specific encoding schemas.
-Decryption is defined as the process of restoring data that has been obscured to make it unreadable without special knowledge (encrypted data) to its original form.

-TRANSFORM-ALGORITHM (*string/R*): Specifies the decompression or decryption routine used to access the contents of the file.
-Algorithms for compression can be either loss-less or lossy.

-TRANSFORMKEY (*string/O*): A key to be used with the transform algorithm for accessing the file's contents.

-TRANSFORM-BEHAVIOR (*string/O*): An IDREF to a behavior element for this transformation.

-TRANSFORMORDER (*postive-integer/R*): The order in which the instructions must be followed in order to unpack or transform the container file.

 #### Transform file -- example